Pattern for Women's Early Tudor English and French Hoods

 - Figure on a monument to Thomas Babington and his wife Edith (1511) in All Saints Church, Ashover, Derbyshire

 - Portrait of Elizabeth of York, by an unknown artist (c1500),

 National Portrait Gallery, London

 - Wire stiffener for a hood (inventory no.Z640*), Museum of London

 - Portrait of Catherine of Aragon, by Michael Sittow (c1503),

 - Jeanne la Folle, by the Master of the Legend of St Madeleine, formerly Wilkinson Collection

-Please note, photos of actual garments are examples only – no garments are included with this product.
+Please note, photos of actual headdresses are examples only – no headdresses are included with this product.